Mal Cannon - The Artist

 He started painting in 1983.
 He studied the dynamics of form which lead him to his love of abstraction.

-Mal believes that classical painting is the basis or foundation to abstract painting.
+Mal believed that classical painting is the basis or foundation to abstract painting.

 “Any great abstract painting comes from tradition.
 Without discipline and training, without structure an abstract painting doesn’t resonate.”

-As with figurative painting, Mal re-lives the tensions of exploring form in his abstract paintings.
+As with figurative painting, Mal re-lived the tensions of exploring form in his abstract paintings.

 Mal has been inspired by painters such as Ian Fairweather, Richard Deibenkorn, William De Kooning, Jackson Pollack and Elizabeth Cunnings.